NikhilMSeb/ECE445-FA21-Solar/notebooks/sydneyl3/README.md

 ## 10/12/2021: Power Subsystem LTSpice Simulations
 **Objectives:** Perform simulations to ensure that we can produce a proper 3.3V and 5V supply line for our components with the [LM1117 linear regulator](https://www.ti.com/lit/ds/symlink/lm1117.pdf?ts=1637235393492&ref_url=https%253A%252F%252Fwww.google.com%252F).

 **Outcome:** Utilizing the LM1117 adjustable linear regulator can produce a 3.3V and 5V output given a 12V supply.
 The input capacitor is to improve the transient response and stability whilst output voltage is dependent on which resistors we choose for R1 and R2.

-* Output Relationship for LM1117:
+The output relationship is:

 ![lm1117](https://user-images.githubusercontent.com/90663938/142512370-fce841a8-7ecd-47cf-a6d6-50ca2f7de3eb.png)

 * LTSpice Simulation for the 3.3V power supply line